acl-org/ACLPUB/docs/start.md

 ### Paper formatting

-Please make sure that all of your papers meet the camera-ready standards as laid out <a href="https://github.com/acl-org/acl-pub/blob/gh-pages/camera-ready-faq.md">in this document</a>.
+Please make sure that all of your papers meet the camera-ready standards as laid out [here](https://acl-org.github.io/ACLPUB/final-version.html).
 In particular, there are four main areas of compliance you should look for:

 1. *Margins*.
 Papers should fit entirely within the margins prescribed by the conference booklet.
 See [Step 2: Margins above.](#step-2--margins-tab)